Xevious 3D/G: Gameplay

-Xevious 3D/G is a vertically scrolling shooter with 3D graphics integrated with 2D gameplay.
-Up to two players control their respective Solvalou starships — blue for player one and red for player two — that must destroy the Xevious forces and their leader before they enslave all of mankind.
-The Solvalou has two weapons at its disposal: a projectile that can destroy air-based enemies, and a bomb that can destroy ground-stationed enemies.
-New to this game are power-up items, found in cylindrical stations called "Poladomes" on the ground that must be bombed to acquire it — these include a blue double shot, a green concentrated light beam that cuts through enemies, and a red heat-seeing laser that locks onto any enemy it finds on the screen.
+Xevious 3D/G is a vertically scrolling shooter which replaces the sprite-based format of the original with a polygonal environment.
+Up to two players control their respective Solvalou starships (blue for player one and red for player two) that must destroy the Xevious forces and their leader before they enslave all of mankind.
+The Solvalou has two weapons: a projectile that can destroy air-based enemies, and a bomb that can destroy ground-stationed enemies.
+New to this game are power-up items, found in cylindrical stations called "Poladomes" on the ground that must be bombed to acquire them.
+These include a blue double shot, a green concentrated light beam that cuts through enemies, and a red heat-seeing laser that locks onto any enemy it finds on the screen.

 The game consists of seven stages, or "areas", including grassy plateaus, large oceans, mechanical bases and outer space.
-Each area also features a boss that must be defeated in order to progress, including the Andor Genesis mothership from the original Xevious.
+Each area features a boss that must be defeated in order to progress, including the Andor Genesis mothership from the original Xevious.
 The final stage features a fight with GAMP, the supercomputer leader of the Xevious forces.
 Much like the first game, large Sol towers can be found by bombing pre-determined spots on the ground, alongside Rally-X Special Flags that award an extra life when collected.
-Many references to other Namco games are featured in the game as easter eggs, including a Pooka from the Dig Dug series and a cheat code that replaces both players' Solvalou with Heihachi and Paul from Tekken, featuring their own ending sequences.
+Many references to other Namco games are featured as Easter eggs, including a Pooka from the Dig Dug series and a cheat code that replaces both players' Solvalou with Heihachi and Paul from Tekken, featuring their own ending sequences.